logo

 Disadvantages

-As the communication via gRPC happens over a network connection, there may be issues with connection losses or timeouts.
+As the communication via gRPC happens over a network connection, it is subject to e.g. a firewall that may block access.
 However, especially when running it locally, the connection to localhost should be very fast and stable.
-Having to start the server first is also a drawback compared to the regular KUKA|prc.

 Relevant Links